celo-org/docs/blog/02-18-2023-How-to-Build-a-Marketplace-For-Selling-Shoes-on-The-Celo-Blockchain/How-to-Build-a-Marketplace-For-Selling-Shoes-on-The-Celo-Blockchain.md

    ```

 Next line, we add our modifiers which are used to modify the behaviour of a function.
 You can read more about function modifiers  [(here)](https://www.tutorialspoint.com/solidity/solidity_function_modifiers.htm).

-For this tutorial we would be using the following modifiers:<br>
+For this tutorial we would be using the following modifiers:

 - **modifier exists:** The exists modifier takes an unsigned integer parameter _index and checks if a shoe with the specified id exists.
 If it does not, the function throws an error with the message "Query of a nonexistent shoe".
+-
 - **modifier checkInputData:** The checkInputData modifier takes two string parameters _image and _brand and checks if the input data for both of them are non-empty values.
-If either of them is an empty value, the function throws an error with the message "Empty image" or "Empty brand" accordingly.<br>
+If either of them is an empty value, the function throws an error with the message "Empty image" or "Empty brand" accordingly.

 In the next session of this tutorial, we would add a function that will enable users to add shoes to the smart contract.